Roboneet/Snake/README.md

 `Basic` provides basic collision avoidance.
 Filters moves that doesn't collide with a wall, or a snake body.

 ## SpaceChase
-`SpaceChase` divides the board into clusters using `reachableclusters` algo (will describe later) and moves to cells that are a part of the biggest cluster nearby.
+`SpaceChase` divides the board into clusters using `reachableclusters` algo and moves to cells that are a part of the biggest cluster nearby.

 ## FoodChase
 `FoodChase` uses `A*` to find the cells closest to nearest food.